 I used Knit Picks "Andean Treasure" for this but there's many different alpaca yarns available these days, so I'm sure you can find something suitable nearby.

 The pattern features a reversible stitch called "Square Lattice" from our book, Reversible Knitting Stitches.
-The stitch has two contrasting looks.
-One face has echoes of a traditional woven cloth while the other has a modern cubist feel, giving it great versatility.
+The stitch has two contrasting looks: one face has echoes of a traditional woven cloth while the other has a modern cubist feel, giving it great versatility.

 So who do you know who deserves some extra luxury this season (yourself included)?
 The instructions include three different sizes so you can choose just the right one for the person you have in mind.
-For more information about this pattern, please click here.
+For more information about the Scottswood Stole pattern, please click here.